Autumn Chickens website creator, Claire Baldry, explains...

 Below is Mrs Claus, first name Penny, who looks after Santa and ensures he is fit and well for the big day.

-I met up with them both at an Antiques Centre in Bexhill to discover a little more about Santa’s history.
+I met up with them both in 2019 at an Antiques Centre in Bexhill to discover a little more about Santa’s history.
 It turns out that following two year’s National Service and subsequent experience as a grocer, Ernie not only ran a very successful kitchen manufacturing company, but also became president of the local British legion.
 He is an active member of the Bexhill 100 Classic Car Club.
 This was further evidence that I was interviewing the real thing.
 Military discipline, a background in food and drink, and woodworking skills seemed the ideal background for someone involved in toy making, sleigh mending and eating cookies.
 He even described how he had spent time with the Royal Sussex Fusiliers in Suez and Korea, perfect training for worldwide travel in exposed weather.